Fearby.com

 Transmitter Not Found (and fix)

-On day two (2), I went for a drive and turned on my Tesllogic App, which reported that no transmitter was found.
+On day two (2), I went for a drive and turned on my Teslogic App, which reported that no transmitter was found.
 After a quick inspection, I disconnected and reconnected the transmitter data cable, and it was found.
 I must have been on a bumpy road, or the transmitter cable was knocked out.
 The gap where the transmitter sits is quite spacious, and I guess it can rattle around.

 I added a zip tie around the transmitter and plug and wrapped it in soft felt tape to stop any possible rattles, just in case.
 I dislike rattles and just wanted to be sure, I never heard the transmitter rattle on day 1.